CONSULAR LEGALIZATION AND APOSTILLE OF DOCUMENTS IN KAZAKHSTAN

 The process of apostille of a document at the Public Service Center takes up to 5 business days, not including the date of submission.

-Legalisation and apostille of Kazakhstani documents are not required if they will be used in the territory of one of the countries-parties to the Convention on legal aid and legal relations in civil, family and criminal cases (Kishinev, 7 October 2002).
+Legalization and apostille of Kazakhstani documents are not required if they will be used in the territory of one of the countries-parties to the Convention on legal aid and legal relations in civil, family and criminal cases (Kishinev, 7 October 2002).

 In these countries documents are accepted without any consular legalisation mark or apostille stamp.
-It is sufficient to submit the original or a notarised copy of the document with a translation into the relevant language.
+It is sufficient to submit the original or a notarized copy of the document with a translation into the relevant language.

 Our cases

-Request document legalisation at WPK
+at WPK

 Our work with the Ministry of Foreign Affairs of the Republic of Kazakhstan